The Best Activities, Attractions, Sights and Tours in New Zealand

 68. Do Via Ferrata Climbing with Wildwire Wanaka

 You don’t need to be a pro climber to experience the sensation of scouring cliff faces and waterfalls.
-Wildwire Wanaka has set up a fun via ferrata climbing course with steel ladders and bridges (more info on Viator and Tripadvisor).
+Wildwire Wanaka has set up a fun via ferrata climbing course with steel ladders and bridges.

 69. Do the Monteith’s Brewery Tour